temporalinterference/temporalinterference.github.io/content/cards/TIP-V3-2/modal.md

 ---
 # TIP V3.0

-The TI Planning tool TIP Version 3.0 provides an advanced modeling pipeline for electrode placement and stimulation targeting using TIBS-R, offering cloud-based simulations and interactive visualizations.
+The TI planning tool TIP Version 3.0 provides an advanced modeling pipeline for electrode placement and stimulation targeting using TIBS-R, offering cloud-based simulations and interactive visualizations.
 Read more on the [IT'IS](https://itis.swiss/s/news-events/news/latest-news) website.

 {{< modal-image tip_1.jpg >}}
 {{< /modal-image >}}